n_build_threads. Controls the number of threads used to build

 more like the current version (0.5.2) of the Python UMAP implementation.
 This is

-likely to be a breaking change for non-default settings of bandwidth
+likely to be a breaking change for non-default settings of bandwidth, but this

 is not a parameter which is actually exposed by the Python UMAP public API any